erlef/website/priv/posts/marketing/20241121_getting-to-know-us-kiko-fernandez-reyes.md

 Another highlight, of course, is the JIT.
 In many languages, there’s something called a tracing JIT.
 The JVM, for example, uses a tracing JIT, where it checks at runtime whether it’s worth optimizing certain patterns.
 However, Erlang doesn’t do that.
 Instead, we use something called a template-based JIT.
 I don’t think there are many programming languages out there doing the same.

 When it comes to Elixir, I’ve been following the Phoenix framework from the sidelines, and I think it’s excellent for web development.
 If you’re working in web development, I’d certainly recommend using Elixir.
-One notable recent update is the release of type inference, which I believe is due to their integration and experiments with set-theoretic types.
+Regarding Elixir, one notable recent update is the release of type inference, which I believe is due to their integration and experiments with set-theoretic types.
 Coming from a background in typed theory, I find this really important.
 I’m excited to see how this evolves over time.

 #### As a core member of the Erlang/OTP team, can you give us some insights into your current work and the challenges you face in this team?
 What does the Erlang/OTP team do?